Barnard Castle | Stockton-on-Tees

 In ear monitors (IEMs) are used by musicians who play live on stage, as well as audio engineers and audiophiles who require high fidelity sound production.
-Their main purpose is to allow professionals to hear an accurate mix of instrumentation occurring on a stage, and offer protection from the loud sound levels often present at live music venues.
-By enabling this effective “monitoring” of sound a singer can perform in key, a guitarist can play in time and a sound engineer can ensure everything on stage sounds harmonious and balanced.
+Their main purpose is to allow professionals to hear an accurate mix of instrumentation on stage, and offer protection from the loud sound levels at live music venues.
+By enabling this effective monitoring of sound, a singer can perform in key, a guitarist can play in time and a sound engineer can ensure everything on stage is harmonious and balanced.

 First brought to market in the 1980s, in-ear monitors offer a range of benefits over traditional speakers that face performers (known as monitor speakers or wedges).
 These include:

 Your ears are protected.
-Most custom made in-ear monitors seal the ear effectively, acting as a default ear plug and providing sound isolation of anywhere between 20-35db depending on the design and fit.
+Most IEMs seal the ear effectively, acting as a default ear plug and providing sound isolation of anywhere between 20-35db depending on the design and fit.
 Customs do a far better job at this, particularly ones made out of silicone.

 Minimal feedback.
 This is mainly a problem when tradition monitor speakers are cranked up, leading to a loud, often high pitched feedback sound.
 If everyone on stage is using IEMs, the ability of the sound engineer to control feedback is much greater as there are no speakers pointed at guitar amps and mics.

 Control.
-Although the sound engineer determines the mix, you have control over the volume that ultimately meets your ear drums.
-Some body packs also have a basic EQ function and limiter.
+Although the sound engineer determines the mix, you have control over the volume that ultimately meets your ears.
+Some transmitter packs also have a basic EQ function and limiter.

 Mobility.
 It’s doesn’t matter if you stay on stage or backflip into the crowd, you’ll still get a reliable and accurate mix wherever you go.